MoFEM/mofem-cephas/media/paper.md

-  *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-dimension, e.g. solid, shell and beam elements, multi-domain, e.g. one part is solid and another part is fluid, multi-scale, e.g. computer homogenisation with FE, and multi-physics, e.g. thermo-elasticity, engineering problems on mixed meshes, e.g. meshes consist of prism and tetrahedron elements.
+  *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-dimension, e.g. solid, shell and beam elements, multi-domain, e.g. one part is solid and another part is fluid, multi-scale, e.g. computer homogenisation with FE$^2$, and multi-physics, e.g. thermo-elasticity, engineering problems on mixed meshes, e.g. meshes consist of prism and tetrahedron elements.
 Moreover, it releases users from programming complexities related to the bookkeeping of degrees of freedom